Clud7/sernet-samba/README.md

 ```
 > Note that you have to change they KEY and the PASSWORD.
 As key use your username from https://oposso.samba.plus/subscription.php and as password the password that you have set.

+## Part 6 Install Sernet-Samba
+Use the following command ` yum install sernet-samba --allowerasing` we use allowerasing to replace conflicting packages.